Li Shangfu: Downfall

-Disputes
+Controversies

 U.S. sanctions

 On 20 September 2018, Li Shangfu, along with the Equipment Development Department, were sanctioned by the U.S. government for "engaging in significant transactions with persons" sanctioned under United States federal law CAATSA, namely for transactions that involved "Russia's transfer to China of Su-35 combat aircraft and S-400 surface-to-air missile system-related equipment."
 As a result, he is included in the Specially Designated Nationals and Blocked Persons List.
 Despite the sanctions imposed on him by the United States, he would be allowed to conduct official meetings with his American counterparts although an exemption will not be issued to waive his sanction designation.

 On 21 May 2023, U.S. President Joe Biden stated that his administration was considering lifting sanctions on Li, though later in a press briefing on 22 May, U.S. State Department spokesperson Matthew Miller stated that the United States is not considering lifting sanctions.